christopherdiehl/containerception/README.md

 Notice the PID is 1.
 That's because the syscall flags setup a new PID, Network, and UTS.
 Now try `go run main.go run ps aux` notice that the container can _still_ see all the hosts running processes?
 That's because ps is special and reads in the processes in the /proc filesystem.
 So we need to make that.
-Try `go run main.go run /bin/bash` notice the terminal prompt is now `root@containerception` that's because we have setup a new hostname.
-Please feel free to play around in the shell for a bit, and make sure to notice how the changes you made are evident after you exit out (Ctrl+D).

 Let's setup the proc folder for ps as well as ensure the container is restricted to it's own file system.
-PS. time to bust out CGroups.

 ```
 package main